Join us. Receive access to member services and help shape our work for the ME/CFS community.

 Access to 20 years of Talking Point magazines; video recordings of seminars and special events; resources from other organisations who have given us permission to share their material with our members; and more.

 Free entrance to quarterly seminars featuring presentations from health professionals, researchers and other experts.
 Additional seminars are held when visiting speakers come to Adelaide.
-Seminars are recorded and made available on DVD or online in Member Resources.
+Seminars are recorded and made available online in Member Resources, and by DVD on request.

 - Social events